inlab-geo/cofi-resources/docs/software_carpentry/python_packaging.md

 Here we assume the project already exists on pypi.
 The next step is to select the project on its pypi page and then select publishing and add a new publisher for github by completing the fields.
+It is recommended to constrain the created trusted publisher to the github action 'deployment' environment.

 This then allows to use the following github action in `.github/workflows/build_and_deploy.yaml ` to deploy the project to pypi whenever there is a new tag created and the version number in